-Popular among leisure travelers looking to explore the city, this stylish hotel is situated at the heart of Vienna and near some of the most iconic cultural sites including the Hofburg Palace.
+Popular among leisure travelers looking to explore the city, this stylish hotel is at the heart of Vienna and near some of the most iconic cultural sites, including the Hofburg Palace.

-Also the Spanish Riding School, Burg Theather, and the State Opera House.
-The Herrengasse subway station is just a minute walk away.
+Also, the Spanish Riding School, Burg Theather, and the State Opera House.
+The Herrengasse subway station is just a minute’s walk away.

 Around 196 non-smoking rooms are divided over seven floors; all are bright, spacious, and well-furnished.
-From the striped armchairs to the patterned carpets, fringe lamps, padded headboards, and motif accent walls – there’s a great deal of focus on contemporary style.
+There’s much focus on contemporary style, from the striped armchairs to the patterned carpets, fringe lamps, padded headboards, and motif accent walls.

-Elegant bathrooms feature big mirrors, vessel sinks that rest on tables with cabriole legs, and walk-in showers (or shower and tub combos, depending on the room).
-All rooms are air-conditioned and come with a minibar, a flat-screen TV, an electric kettle, a safe, and free Wi-Fi.
+Elegant bathrooms feature big mirrors, vessel sinks on tables with cabriole legs, and walk-in showers (or shower and tub combos, depending on the room).
+All rooms are air-conditioned, with a minibar, a flat-screen TV, an electric kettle, a safe, and free Wi-Fi.

-Guests can enjoy an in-house restaurant, an elegant piano bar, and several wellness facilities including a sauna, massage area, steam bath, and relaxation area.
-The fitness room is well-equipped with exercise bikes, cross-training equipment, and weights.
+Guests can enjoy an in-house restaurant, an elegant piano bar, and several wellness facilities, including a sauna, massage area, steam bath, and relaxation area.
+The fitness room has exercise bikes, cross-training equipment, and weights.